PyO3/pyo3/guide/src/features.md

 See the [building and distribution](building_and_distribution.md#minimum-python-version-for-abi3) section for further detail.

-### `generate-abi3-import-lib`
+### `generate-import-lib`

-This experimental feature is used to generate import libraries for the Stable ABI Python DLL for MinGW-w64 and MSVC (cross-)compile targets.
+This experimental feature is used to generate import libraries for Python DLL for MinGW-w64 and MSVC (cross-)compile targets.

-Enabling it allows to (cross-)compile `abi3` extension modules to any Windows targets without having to install the Windows Python distribution files for the target.
+Enabling it allows to (cross-)compile extension modules to any Windows targets without having to install the Windows Python distribution files for the target.

 See the [building and distribution](building_and_distribution.md#building-abi3-extensions-without-a-python-interpreter)